 Maybe you’ve set up a bird feeder in your backyard and wondered: “What time of day do birds feed?”
-Then you’re likely to have a very curious mind as I do!
-And so, I decided to do my own research and found a definitive answer!
+I was curious too!
+So I did my own research and found a definitive answer!
 Here’s what I found:

 Now you know that birds feed throughout the day!
-BUT, you if read on, I’ll describe the various experiments I did to get this conclusion AND cover the factors that affect bird feeding timings in a day.
-Keep reading!
+Now if you read on, I’ll explain my answer AND cover the factors that affect bird feeding timings in a day.
+Read on!

 What Time of Day Do Birds Feed? – Project FeederWatch Data Analysis